BZoennchen/supercollider-book/intro.md

 I believe technology is always destructive as well as creative.
 It disrupts existing spaces and opens up new ones.
 The artist's responsibility is to reveal and explore this process.
-Neither being prejudiced nor playing the devil's advocate but engaging with technology honestly.
+Neither being prejudiced nor playing the devil's advocate but engaging with technology and its masters honestly.
 The digital is here to stay.
-So let us engage with it, honestly.
+So let us engage with it; let us be cirtical and, if necessary, fight back.

 >Digital is not here to put an end to anything.
 Rather it is here to expand all things, to combine and to make more things attainable.
 For the artist, it is the edgiest work of all; the biggest, most exciting challenge in a long history of the synthesis between technology and hand and mind and heart. -- J.D.
 Jarvis

 ## Why Writing an Online-Book?